How to Remove Mold from Grout

 How to Remove Mold From Grout

 Fortunately, there are several cleaning agents that work to remove mold from the grout between tiles.
-When cleaning the grout between tiles, first check to make sure the cleaning agent you use won't cause any damage to that specific kind of tile.
+When cleaning the grout between tiles, first check to make sure the tile cleaning agent you use won't cause any damage to that specific kind of tile.
 Some tiles should not come into contact with bleach or abrasive agents like baking soda.

 Always work in a well-ventilated space with an open window or operational fan.
 Wear non-porous gloves to protect your skin, and don't forget safety glasses to protect your eyes from splash-back while cleaning.